-Other Discipline Not Precluded.
-Nothing in this Policy prohibits a student from being disciplined or discharged for other violations and/or performance problems.
+Other Discipline Not Precluded, Nothing

+being disciplined or discharged for other violations and/or performance problems.
 Automatic Suspension.
 In the event that a student is ordered to submit to a post-accident, random, or reasonable suspicion test the Student shall be suspended until the MRO verified test result is received.
 If the verified result is positive, then the student is subject to discipline as described herein.